moda-gov-tw/PETs-Applications/federated_learning/financial_fraud_detection/README.md

 ```
 Quick Start with Simulator:

-Make sure the NVFLARE environment is set up correctly after the previous installation, you can run an example application with The FL Simulator using the following script
+Make sure that the NVFLARE environment is set up correctly after installation, you can run an example application with The FL Simulator using the following script
 ```
 $ nvflare simulator jobs/creditcard_5_bagging_IID_split_uniform_lr -w ${PWD}/workspaces/xgboost_workspace_5_bagging_exponential_split_scaled_lr -n 5 -t 5
 ```